ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Mechanistic and Algorithmic Structure.} Mechanistic studies suggest specific circuits for entity-related behavior: \emph{Binding ID} capture abstract entity identity via activation directions \citep{FengSteinhardt2024}; induction heads implement copy/coreference-like mechanisms \citep{Olsson2022InductionHeads}; attention heads bracket NPs or track antecedents \citep{Clark2019WhatDoesBERTLookAt}; and modular subgraphs compose across subtasks \citep{mondorf-etal-2025-circuit}.
-Complementarily, probing/theoretical work recovers tree- or chart-like structure from hidden states (e.g., Inside-Outside/CKY signals) \citep{Zhao2023InsideOutside,Tenney2019EdgeProbing}, and \citet{AllenZhuLi2023Physics} show causal autoregressive models can learn formal grammars, with hidden states linearly encoding boundaries and attention flows mimicking dynamic programming.
+\paragraph{Mechanistic and Algorithmic Structure.} Mechanistic studies suggest specific circuits for entity-related behavior: \emph{Binding ID} capture abstract entity via activation directions \citep{FengSteinhardt2024}; induction heads implement copy/coreference-like mechanisms \citep{Olsson2022InductionHeads}; attention heads bracket NPs or track antecedents \citep{Clark2019WhatDoesBERTLookAt}; and modular subgraphs compose across subtasks \citep{mondorf-etal-2025-circuit}.
+Complementarily, probing/theoretical work recovers tree or chart-like structure from hidden states (e.g., Inside-Outside/CKY signals) \citep{Zhao2023InsideOutside,Tenney2019EdgeProbing}, and \citet{AllenZhuLi2023Physics} show causal autoregressive models can learn formal grammars, with hidden states linearly encoding boundaries and attention flows mimicking dynamic programming.
+Recent work also studies entity identification directly in language-model representations, showing that entity information is highly linearly separable and concentrated in low-dimensional subspaces of early layers \citep{sakata-etal-2025-entity}.
 These findings support the view that the allocation of probability over spans is a natural byproduct of next-token prediction; we connect this to the detection of untyped mentions extracted from early layers.

 \paragraph{Embedded/Probing Detectors and Span Boundary Models.} Low-latency extraction can be achieved with probes on frozen LLMs. \citet{PopovicFaerber2024} predict token and span-boundary signals from hidden states and attention during generation.
 While EMBER targets schema-specific NER with supervised training, we extract a schema-agnostic notion of mention that generalizes zero-shot.
 Classic probing shows entity/span information concentrates in intermediate layers, and structural probes reveal linear syntax/span structure \citep{Tenney2019EdgeProbing,HewittManning2019}; probes have also tested entity state tracking \citep{kim2023entitytracking}.
 Orthogonally, pointer/boundary decoders focus on detecting mention as the bottleneck for Information Extraction/Entity Linking \citep{Li2019PointerNER,shang-etal-2018-learning,bian2023dmner}.
-Our approach reuses the LLM’s internal computations to score spans directly from early activations, aiming at a compact and broadly applicable model across LLM families.